cdio/caio/README.md

 D64 files are not supported yet.

-For more information please check the *--8* command line option.
+For more information please see the *--8* command line option.

 ## C64 SID Chip